DeenAhmed/BasketballQuiz/README.md

 ### Target audience

 - People with interest in basketball.
-- People looking to test or gain knowledge on NBA baketball facts.
+- People looking to test or gain knowledge on NBA basketball facts.

 ### User requirements and expectations

-- A clear navigation that makes it easy to see flow through the site quiz.
+- A clear navigation that makes it easy to flow through the quiz site.
 - Buttons and functions that work as expected.
 - Fully responsive for viewing on any device.